Makerspace Impact – Implementation Strategies & Stories of Transformation

 Change maker, facilitator, agent of change, catalyst: Whatever verbiage you use to identify the movers and shakers, those who are bold and charge ahead (often despite the odds), no makerspace would be possible without at least one, if not an entire team of them.

-To get a copy, use the form above.
+To get a copy, click here to download the complete Startup Guide.

 Makermatic Workbook for Coaches